What Is This?

 The key to my invention lies in the geometry of the wet scrubber and the use of electricity to boost its scrubbing power.
 My design is very scalable and can be implemented in a small form factor, providing good performance from a device the size of a counter top appliance.

-It first ionizes the incoming particulate laden air via a high voltage pre-charger....Read more »
+It first ionizes the incoming particulate laden air via a high voltage pre-charger.
+This pre-charger...Read more »